nixus619/CheatSheet/README.md

 `git branch -d <branch_name>`
 - Delete the branch if it's already been merged into main

+### Steps for creating new repo and opening it
+1. Create a new repo for project on GitHub
+2. clone into local machine
+3. `cd` into newly create clone

 ## HTML/CSS
 !
 Will give the HTML template